Serving

 Reheat

-A bit of a different take on spare ribs, and with enough sauce to be considered a main dish with rice rather than an appetizer.
-In hard working Hunan a half tablespoon of lard would be added to the topping but that's a bit excessive for our information processing culture.
+A different take on spare ribs, with enough sauce to be a main dish with rice, rather than an appetizer.
+In hard working Hunan a half T of lard would be added to the topping but that's a bit much for around here.

 1-1/2